koush/docs.scrypted.app/home-assistant.md

 ```
 https://github.com/koush/ha_scrypted
 ```
+2. In the HACS panel, select `Scrypted` from the repository list and select the `INSTALL` button.
-2. Go to `Settings > Devices & Services > Add Integration` and select `Scrypted`.
+3. Go to `Settings > Devices & Services > Add Integration` and select `Scrypted`.
-3. Enter the host, username, and password for your Scrypted server, as well as a name and icon for the side panel link in the Home Assistant menu.
+4. Enter the host, username, and password for your Scrypted server, as well as a name and icon for the side panel link in the Home Assistant menu.

 |Setting|Sample Configuration|
 |-|-|